Sinaptik-AI/pandas-ai/README.md

 ## Environment Variables

-In order to set the API key for the LLM (HuggingFaceHub, OpenAI), you need to set the appropriate environment variables.
+In order to set the API key for the LLM (Hugging Face Hub, OpenAI), you need to set the appropriate environment variables.
 You can do this by copying the `.env.example` file to `.env`:

 ```bash
 cp .env.example .env